SatPurusha/LightingSite/src/pages/content/inspiration-and-light.md

 ## Made of Light

-{% image "right", "Inspiration-4", "Made of Light Book" %}
+{% imageInspire "right", "Inspiration-4", "Made of Light Book" %}

 Jonathan Spiers and Mark Major, along with their amazing team of designers, created [_Made of Light, The Art of Light and Architecture_](https://smlightarchitecture.com/projects/515/made-of-light).
 In it they categorised light into 12 themes, what they describe as _“common bonds between light and architecture”_.
 They deliberately focus on _“qualitative, ephemeral and abstract considerations”_ but emphasise that the world we see, particularly the architectural world is _"Made of Light"_.
 I don’t want to dwell on these themes but I do want to remind you what they are.